Our flu experts explain how to treat flu symptoms, the best ways to prevent flu, and why getting your flu shot makes a difference.

 Our experienced physicians share everything you need to know about flu treatment and prevention so you can know how widespread influenza is in your community.
 In addition to reading about trends in the number of flu cases, you can find information about the best ways to treat flu symptoms, find flu shots, how long a flu season lasts, and more.

-If you are wondering how this year's flu season compares to flu seasons in the past, we've compiled flu data from what this week looked like in years past.
+If you are wondering how this year's flu season compares to flu seasons in the past, we've compiled flu data from what this week looked like in years past in New York.

 Our infectious disease experts agree that the best way to protect yourself from severe flu infection and hospitalization is to get your annual flu shot.
 There are plenty of locations in every community where you can get the flu vaccine - find one near you!